JetBrains/qodana-action/CONTRIBUTING.md

 # Contributing

-By participating in this project, you agree to abide our [Code of conduct](.github/CODE_OF_CONDUCT.md).
+By participating in this project, you agree to abide by our [Code of conduct](.github/CODE_OF_CONDUCT.md).

 ## Set up your machine